UP: BJP expels corporator who 'bought' baby from child lifters | Law-Order

 The child was stolen from a platform of the Mathura junction on August 24 and recovered by the Government Railway Police.

-Eight people, including Agarwal and her husband, have been arrested in the case.
+Eight people, including Vineeta Agarwal and her husband, have been arrested in the case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)